noobaa/noobaa-core/docs/design/s3select.md

     3. In the simple case of FS namespace buckets, if the required file resides in the endpoint host, the file path (rather than stream) can be sent to s3select for processing.
 This allows processing Parquet files stored in namespace buckets.
     4. Parquet requires Arrow, a library for processing Parquet files.
     5. Initial feature will not support Parquet.
+    6. Currently Parquet is only supported to NSFS, where seeking a file is easy.

 ### HTTP Response